Is Japan safe for teen travelers?

 Where in Japan do Rustic Pathways programs visit?

-Rustic Pathways programs in Japan visit Tokyo, Kamakura, Nagano, and Kanazawa.
-Tokyo Fusion focuses on Tokyo and Kamakura.
-Japan & Korea adds Seoul, South Korea, and the Mt.
-Fuji area to the Tokyo itinerary.
+Rustic Pathways programs in Japan visit Tokyo and Kanazawa.
+Tokyo Fusion focuses on Tokyo and Kanazawa.
+Japan & Korea adds Seoul, South Korea.

 Do Rustic Pathways programs visit Kyoto or Osaka?

 No, Rustic Pathways programs do not visit Kyoto or Osaka.
-Instead, they focus on Tokyo and surrounding areas, emphasizing cultural depth through temple stays, kendo training, service projects, and local partnerships over fast-paced, multi-city sightseeing.
+Instead, they focus on Tokyo and Kanazawa, often referred to as Little Kyoto.
+Stepping away from the well-established tourist route helps us emphasize cultural depth through kendo training, service projects, and local partnerships over fast-paced, overcrowded sightseeing.

 What cultural etiquette do students learn?